stepfanie-aguillon/flicker-WGS-ProcB2021/README.md

 Data is available from the Dryad Digital Repository: http://dx.doi.org/10.5061/dryad.7wm37pvrj

 If you use these scripts, please cite the paper.
-Sequence data files will be available upon manuscript publication.